-Young people can again register for free rail tickets from now until 11 December, thanks to the Discover EU initiative, supported by the European Parliament.
+Young people can again register for free rail tickets until 28 November, thanks to the Discover EU initiative, supported by the European Parliament.

-Thanks to backing by MEPs, 15,000 18-year-olds enjoyed the chance to travel in the EU by rail earlier this year.
-An additional 12,000 will now also be able to benefit from the Discover EU initiative, which was first proposed during Parliament's European Youth Event (EYE) in 2014.
+Thanks to backing by MEPs, 50,000 18-year-olds have enjoyed the chance to travel in the EU for free since its launch in June 2018.
+An additional 20,000 will now also be able to benefit from the Discover EU initiative, which was first proposed during Parliament's European Youth Event (EYE) in 2014.

 How it will work